MatrixEditor/caterpillar/_sources/tutorial/first_steps.rst.txt

 .. note::
-    To optimize memory space and get faster attribute access times, you have to explicitly enable the :code:`S_SLOTS` option.
+    To optimize memory space and get faster attribute access times, you have to explicitly enable the :attr:`~caterpillar.options.S_SLOTS` option.
 More information can be taken from  :ref:`options`.

 Wow, thats it?
 That was less than expected?
 Let's move directly to working with the defined class.